patextreme/midnight-anoncreds-poc/README.md

 A simple StatusList implementation might be more efficient and cost-effective with some privacy trade-offs.
 The list can be encoded as sparse entries, making it space-efficient for ledger storage.
-Midnight smart contract primitives should provide good support for this type of storage pattern..
+Midnight smart contract primitives should provide good support for this type of storage pattern.

 **Using Merkle Trees for Non-Inclusion Proof**

 Merkle trees are publicly readable, so with a carefully designed tree structure, verification might not require a transaction to prove an entry's inclusion in the tree.
-This would allow verifiers to use the publicly available tree to perform checks without creating transactions..
+This would allow verifiers to use the publicly available tree to perform checks without creating transactions.